MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallParkPolicy.md

 ## PARAMETERS

 ### -Identity
-The User Id of the user to whom the policy is being assigned.
+The User ID of the user to whom the policy is being assigned.

 ```yaml
 Type: String